alncat/opusDSD/README.md

 | -o-g | used to specify the filename of ctf groups of your dataset, which is useless now :-)|
 | --ps |  used to specify the amount of phaseshift in the dataset|

-For **the RELION star file with version hgiher than 3.0**, you should add --relion31 and more arguments to the command line!
+For **the RELION STAR file with version hgiher than 3.0**, you should add --relion31 and more arguments to the command line!

 **Simple Data Preparation Using prepare.sh:**

 Check ```prepare.sh``` which combine both commands to save your typing, suppose **the version of star file is below 3.1**, the above process can be simplified as,
 ```
 sh prepare.sh /work/ consensus_data 320 1.699
+                $1       $2         $3   $4
 ```
- - The first argument after prepare.sh specifies the working directory,
+ - $1 specifies the working directory,
- - the sencod argument sepcifies the name of starfile without extension,
+ - $2 sepcifies the name of starfile without extension,
- - the third argument specifies the dimension of image
+ - $3 specifies the dimension of image
- - the fourth argument specifies the angstrom per pixel of image
+ - $4 specifies the angstrom per pixel of image

 **The pose pkl can be found as /work/consensus_data_pose_euler.pkl, and the ctf pkl can be found as /work/consensus_data_ctf.pkl**
 Suppose you download the spliceosome dataset.
 You can prepare a particle stack named ```all.mrcs``` using